 If the business processes are very complex and require specialists for proper maintenance, S4G provides maintenance service to maintain and evolve the system, incorporating minor improvements that may arise.
 One way or another, this is necessary and should be taken into account when deciding to implement Salesforce in the organization.

 A Salesforce implementation project, therefore, is not something that expert consultants do in isolation: it requires commitment, time, effort and change management from the organization.
 To undertake this digital transformation, it is also necessary to have an accurate and detailed diagnosis and to set clear and realistic objectives.
 Having a Project Manager to help plan the tasks and follow up on the plan is essential to achieve the objectives.

 The importance of an experienced partner in the Third Sector

 At S4G we have 14 years of experience in Salesforce implementation projects in NGOs and we have extensive knowledge of the Third Sector.
-A fact of utmost relevance to accompany and add value to these organizations, even allowing us to develop Koala CRM, the Salesforce-based solution that drives NGOs.
+A fact of utmost relevance to accompany and add value to these organizations, even allowing us to develop our own Salesforce-based CRM solution that drives NGOs.